Last Updated on 9 March, 2021 by Veronica

 Where to eat

 Sutherland Inn in Brora.
 We ate very well.
-Fer ordered fish and chips and I ordered a cheeseburger, the dishes are huge and come with salads or fries on the side.
+Fer ordered fish and chips, and I ordered a cheeseburger; the dishes are huge and come with salads or fries on the side.

-Recommendations for driving on the North Coast 500
+Driving Recommendations on the North Coast 500

 Passing places